 - 1. Obtain the concrete sample according to Illinois Modified AASHTO R 60. - 2.
-Determine and record the weight (mass) of the empty container. - 3.
+Determine and record the weight of the empty container. - 3.
 Dampen the container, the hand scoop or trowel, the tamping rod, and the strike-off plate.

-Rodding Procedure [Slump is 1 in.
-(25 mm) or More]
+Rodding Procedure [Slump is 1 in. or More]

 - 4. Place the container on a flat, level, firm surface.
 Fill the container in three equal layers by volume, slightly overfilling the top layer. - 5.
-Rod each layer 25 times for a 0.5 ft.3 (0.014 m3) or smaller container with the hemispherical end of the tamping rod.
+Rod each layer 25 times for a 0.5 ft.3 or smaller container with the hemispherical end of the tamping rod.
 Distribute the rod strokes uniformly over the cross section of each layer. - 6.
 Rod the bottom layer throughout its depth, without forcefully striking the bottom of the container. - 7.
-Rod the middle and top layers about 25 mm (1 in.) into the underlying layer. - 8.
+Rod the middle and top layers about 1 in. into the underlying layer. - 8.
 After rodding each layer, tap the sides of the container smartly 10 to 15 times with the mallet.
 This is to close any voids left by the tamping rod, and to release any large bubbles of entrapped air. - 9.
 After consolidation of the top layer, the container should be slightly overfilled.
-If underfilled, or overfilled more than about 3 mm (1/8 in.), add or remove concrete with the hand scoop or trowel.
+If underfilled or overfilled more than about 1/8 in., add or remove concrete with the hand scoop or trowel.
 Strike off the concrete level with the top of the container using the strike-off plate and clean off the rim. - 10.
-Determine and record the total weight (mass) of the container and concrete. - 11.
+Determine and record the total weight of the container and concrete. - 11.
 Clean all test equipment with water and allow to drain, or wipe dry. - 12.
 Provide the values obtained in Steps 2 and 10 to the Level I or the Level II PCC Technician for determination of the unit weight.

-Vibration Procedure [Slump is 3 in.
-(75 mm) or Less]
+Vibration Procedure [Required when Slump is less than 1 in.]

-4. Place the container on a flat, level, firm surface.
-Fill the container in two equal layers by volume, slightly overfilling the top layer.

-- 5. Insert the vibrator at three uniformly distributed points for each layer. - 6.
+- 4. Place the container on a flat, level, firm surface.
+Fill the container in two equal layers by volume, slightly overfilling the top layer. - 5.
+Insert the vibrator at three uniformly distributed points for each layer. - 6.
 Do not allow the vibrator to contact the bottom or sides of the container. - 7.
-When vibrating the top layer, allow the vibrator to penetrate about 1 in.
-(25 mm) into the bottom layer. - 8.
+When vibrating the top layer, allow the vibrator to penetrate about 1 in. into the bottom layer. - 8.
 Vibrate only until the surface of the concrete becomes relatively smooth. - 9.
 Remove the vibrator slowly to prevent air pockets.
 Do not use the mallet. - 10.
-See steps 9 through 12 of the "Rodding Procedure".
+See steps 9 through 12 of the "Rodding Procedure."